The telecoms industry will move to a platform-based approach in 2016, according to new insights from IDC Asia Pacific.

 This month, more than 60 senior level executives from the APAC region attended the Asia Pacific Telecom Summit, ‘Connecting the Next Billion Users: An Opening Industry', held in Singapore.
 The event saw attendees discuss and share insights on the telecom industry's shifting focus from CAPEX-driven infrastructure toward OPEX dominated software and services, while IDC provided its latest commentary on the direction of the industry.

 IDC dubbed 2014 as the year of continued infrastructure build to bring services closer to customers.
 This year, it was all about the year moving to 'Open' in recognition of the shift towards Open source technologies, Open Innovation, Open APIs driving new segments like IoT (Internet of Things) and towards the end of proprietary interfaces and better interoperability, IDC explains.

 The move to ‘Open' further extended into new investments where telecom providers would move to adjacent industries, such as e-health, media or content distribution, at an accelerated pace, the industry analysts says.

 Furthermore, the barriers of entry for competitors would also flatten.
-Most of last year’s predictions came true as the shift to ‘Open’ happened and Software-Defined Networks, Data Centres and Open Source were listed as the most sought technologies in the enterprise for 2015/16.
+Most of last year's predictions came true as the shift to ‘Open' happened and Software-Defined Networks, Data Centers and Open source were listed as the most sought technologies in the enterprise for 2015/16.